 No estimates or judgements are used by the Company in the valuation of these liabilities and the valuation under IFRS and Solvency II is the same.

 Payables (trade, not insurance)

-This balance represents amounts owed to other parties.
+This balance represents amounts owed to other parties including amounts owed from other companies in the Group.
 These commitments are short term and therefore no discounting is required.